 “Hehe.”
 Seren joined in.

-“Wow, no kidding?
-I didn’t think of that..”
-Seren said bewildered by what he said.
+“Wow, no kidding!
+I didn’t think of that…” Seren said bewildered by the idea.

 “Yup!”
 Zero responded.

 “Oo!
 That is a good idea.”
 Syferr agreed.

 Ijneg glanced back behind him at the squad then continued following the guards.

 They were all following the guards inside the fortress.
 To the left and right of the dirt path they were walking on were many different buildings built out of earthen material.
 They resembled the buildings found in Gaia.
 There were lit torches beside most of the buildings to provide light, as it was night time.
 There seemed to be some crafting buildings as well.
 Weaponry such as spears and bows were displayed in one building and leather armor and clothes in another.
 However, there were no people in the shops.
 About five hundred feet in front of them was a huge lit bonfire with many people sitting and dancing around it.
 There were children running around playing with each other and the wolves.
 Behind the bonfire seemed to be a very large earthen building that looked like the shape of a wolf’s body.

 “BONFIRE DANCES!”
 Syferr shouted with his arms extended into the air.